thaitwo/github-users/README.md

 The GitHub API was used for this application.
 To learn more about the GitHub API [click here](https://developer.github.com/v3/)

 ## Development Installations
-In order to get this application running, you will need to install the following development dependencies:
+In order to get this application running and compile changes, you will need to install the following development dependencies:

 * babel-core
 * babel-loader